 But why would you want your readers to buy a Tee at a price tag, at which you would never buy it?
 Just because you get it 75% off?
 Post it once, may be twice?
 And you only might get the share on social media!

 Might means perhaps, it’s not sure, no guarantee!
-No written contract other than an email!
+They don’t even state a likelihood like 1 in 10000, or so.
+Furthermore, no written contract other than an email!
 Especially, with nano- and micro-internet fashionistas, readers are friends, and

 Some non-US, non-EU brands offer between $5 and $20 for a post that features photos of their fashion.
-The influencer can take any photos of their site they like.
+The influencer is to take any photos of their store site for the post.
+Sounds like a quick thing, right?
+But it’s not!

-Did you ever ask a friend’s opinion on a piece you saw online?
+Did you ever want a friend’s opinion on a piece you saw online?
 If so, you tried to save the photo.
 It didn’t work, right?
 Frustrated you sent the link to your friend instead of attaching the photo to your message.
+In other words, you sent that online store a visitor, who actually didn’t intend to visit that store.
+That is the purpose, why you can’t download the image.

-There are work-around to download and finally use these photos in a post.
+As a result, the influencer has to work-around to download the photos, and finally use these photos in a post.
 But (wo)man, doing is time-consuming!
 Consequently, the person gets cents per hour, if they are lucky (and actually get paid)!

 A huge one!
 A person has no ownership of their social media accounts.
-The accounts can be closed like it happened with google+.
+The accounts can be closed like it happened with google+ a couple of years ago.

 In response, the metrics have (and will be further) diversified looking at engagement rates, conversions and website traffic, etc.